Wreck of SS Admella

 rescued.
 Meanwhile, Germein had rescued another survivor

-the life boat was also capsized in the surf.
-The Portland
+drowned when the life boat was also capsized in the surf.

-one woman were rescued, making the total a mere twenty-four
+eighteen men and one woman were rescued, making the total

 At the end of a week's waiting, interest in the wreck had